rgc2000/NutClient-ESXi/readme.txt

 PURPOSE

-Provide UPS connectivity to a single vSphere Hypervisor 5.0 to 8.0 Will shut down properly the host and vms with vmware-tools installed if a NUT server tells that the power supply has gone and the UPS battery level is critical.
+Provide UPS connectivity to a single vSphere Hypervisor 5.0 to 8.0 Will shut down properly the host and VMs with vmware-tools installed if a NUT server tells that the power supply has gone and the UPS battery level is critical.

 INSTALL

+The old way, for all ESXi versions from 5 to 8
 - Enable SSH on the hypervisor.
-- Copy via scp this TAR archive to /tmp directory of the hypervisor
+- Copy via scp this TAR archive to /tmp directory on the hypervisor
 - Connect via ssh to the hypervisor and type the followind commands

     cd /tmp